cmorgan3324/weaviate-faq-search/README.md

-FAQ Semantic Search Platform *(powered by Weaviate & OpenAI)*
+FAQ Semantic Search Platform Demo *(powered by Weaviate & OpenAI)*
 ============================

 I made this FAQ Semantic Search as a proof-of-concept demonstrating how to build a scalable, AI-powered FAQ search system on AWS using Terraform, Weaviate, OpenAI, and Streamlit.
+For this POC, I based the search system on a FAQs regarding the AWS Cloud.
 This project showcases end-to-end infrastructure-as-code, real-time vector embeddings, containerization of services (Docker) and a polished front-end.

 🔍 Project Overview
 -------------------